Veriqloud/kiwi_doc/general-doc/src/electronics.md

 ## Device driver and Control API
 To complete the PHY layer, it requires a software layer to control the physical hardware.
 It includes:
 - Device driver: this is the low-level software handles PCIe communication (using XDMA) between PC and FPGA.
 It operates at OS kernel level and written by Xilinx
 - Control API: this is the high-level software runs at user level to configure, control FPGA via the device driver.
-User sends commands, data to FPGA on from this API
+User sends commands, data to FPGA from this API

 Instructions to install the driver and source code of Control API is available in [kiwi_hw_control](https://github.com/Veriqloud/kiwi_hw_control/tree/master) github repos